bgonp/zsh_custom/README.md

 # Clone this repository and set the `ZSH_CUSTOM` environment variable to point to it:
 export ZSH_CUSTOM="$HOME/zsh_custom"

+# Find the theme setting set it to the one in the /themes folder:
+ZSH_THEME="headline"

 # Find the plugins definition and replace the defaults:
 plugins=(git autojump zsh-autosuggestions zsh-syntax-highlighting)
 ```